777arc/textbook/content/frequency_domain.rst

 Spectrogram/Waterfall
 *********************

 A spectrogram is the plot that shows frequency over time.
-We can also show it in real-time, often refered to as a waterfall.
+We can also show it in real-time, often referred to as a waterfall.
 A spectrum analyzer is the piece of equipment that shows this spectrogram/waterfall.
 Here is an example of a spectrogram, with frequency on the horizontal/x-axis and time on the vertical/y-axis.
 Blue represents the lowest energy and red is the highest.
 We can see that there is a strong spike at DC (0 Hz) in the center with a varying signal around it.
 Blue represents our noise floor.

 .. image:: ../_images/waterfall.png
    :scale: 120 %